Setting up and Using Perpetual Boards

 Use tags or filters for segmentationHelps manage specific aspects of the work

-Avoid mixing perpetual and time-boxed itemsIt can confuse reporting and planning logic in the platform
+Avoid mixing perpetual and time-boxed itemsTo avoid confusing reporting logic

 Was this article helpful?